ishmaelaqsar/dotfiles/README.md

 # dotfiles

-The `config` directory contains all configurations
+The `dotfiles` directory contains all configurations

-The `bin` directory contains the `sync` script that copies all files/directories from the `config` directory (maintaining the structure) to `$HOME`
+The `bin` directory contains scripts that will be symlinked to the provided directory when running the `install` script - defaults to `$HOME/.local/bin`

 ## Bootstrap

 ```
-git clone https://github.com/ishmaelaqsar/dotfiles.git && ./dotfiles/bin/sync
+git clone https://github.com/ishmaelaqsar/dotfiles.git && ./dotfiles/install
 ```

+## scripts

+`sync-dotfiles` script creates a symlink for all files in the `config` directory (maintaining the structure) to `$HOME`